shikato/FCEvernoteReminder/README.md

 ## Usage
 If you want to automatically register reminders which are based on **[forgetting curve](https://en.wikipedia.org/wiki/Forgetting_curve)** with your notes of Evernote.
 Please add `fc0` as a tag to the notes.
 Then reminders will be automatically registered with the notes.
-If you finish the reminder.
+If you finish the reminders.
 Next reminder will be automatically registered with the note.

 Reminders are registered in the following timings.